 Symptoms of MCAS

 The symptoms of MCAS are highly variable, as mast cells are present throughout the body and can affect multiple organs and systems.
+Symptoms are typically episodic.
 Common symptoms include:

 - Skin Symptoms: flushing, hives, itching, swelling